usaid-cs/yesterday-i-learned/random.md

 1. Poor man's [Laksa](http://en.wikipedia.org/wiki/Laksa) can be imitated with [coconut whatever](http://en.wikipedia.org/wiki/Kerisik), curry, beef broth, chili oil, and cheese.
 A slightly less poor man can add fishballs instead of fish cake, and pho instead of spaghetti.
 The working man may even buy bean sprouts for the occasion, and use actual tofu puff instead of pretending tofu is okay.
 1. It's possible for an egg to crack inside the hen (before it's laid).
 This can lead to infection and such.
 1. Hitler was Catholic.
-1. On learning [F# for fun and profit](https://fsharpforfunandprofit.com/about/): >These [banned] words include: "endofunctor", "anamorphism", "existential quantification", "beta reduction", "category theory", "final coalgebra", "Kleisli arrows", "Curry–Howard correspondence" and worst of all, the five letter word beginning with "m".
+1. On learning [F# for fun and profit](https://fsharpforfunandprofit.com/about/): >These [banned] words include: "endofunctor", "anamorphism", "existential quantification", "beta reduction", "category theory", "final coalgebra", "Kleisli arrows", "Curry--Howard correspondence" and worst of all, the five letter word beginning with "m".
 1. Italian phonotactics do not usually permit verbs and polysyllabic nouns to end with consonants, excepting poetry and song, so foreign words may receive extra terminal vowel sounds.
 1. To give scrapy two keyword arguments, have multiple `-a`s.
 1. "won't touch x with a 10-foot pole" means "won't dare interfering with x".